ICanBoogie/View/README.md

 ## Rendering JSON and stuff

-Views are often used to render HTML, but they can also render JSON, XML and other nice things, and its rather simple since all you have to do is alter the [Response][] instance of your controller according to what you are rendering.
+Views are often used to render HTML, but they can also render JSON, XML and other nice things, and it's rather simple since all you have to do is alter the [Response][] instance of your controller according to what you are rendering.
 This is not really a View feature, but its something to remember.